 Navigation is a really broad topic.
-So I am going to cover just one topic in this post – and that’s the steps I go though in choosing and preparing a route on my navigation systems and plotting a route in ViewRanger.
+So I am going to cover just one topic in this post – and that’s the steps I go through in choosing and preparing a route on my navigation systems and plotting a route in ViewRanger.
 Firstly I always have a minimum of two navigation solutions:

 - Map – a paper map and compass.
 Once I have decide the area I am going to be hiking and backpacking in I always get a paper map.
 Depending on where I am going I might print map out if its just a small section or for a larger backing trip – I’ll likely buy the map.
 The only time I might not have a paper map is if I’m urban hiking.
 For compass I use a Suunto MC-2.
 Both Suunto and Silva are good brands.
 However it’s important to understand how to navigate with a compass and how declination needs to be accounted for.